Raphael40/Java-Course/02_setup/README.md

 ---

-At this point you should have a JDK installed, either version 17 or 21.
-A development environment installed either IntelliJ or VSCode with the Java extension pack.
+At this point you should have a JDK installed (17 or 21) and IntelliJ or VSCode (with the Java extension pack).

-In the next section we are going to look at Java classes and run our first program.
+In the next section we are going to run our first program and look at Java classes.

 ### References